openbmc/phosphor-buttons/README.md

 2. An array consists of single or multiple gpio configs associated with the specific button interface.

+A gpio can be mapped using the "pin" or "num" keyword.
+The "pin" key uses alphanumerical references while the "num" key supports the integer pin number.

 ## example gpio def Json config

 ```json